Language-Research-Technology/ldaca-website/content/resources/data-users/_index.md

 draft: false
 type: "custom"
 layout: "root_list"
-description: "A collection of resources for people interested in using data."
+description: "A collection of resources for people interested in finding, accessing and using data."
 weight: 2
 ---

-> A collection of resources for people interested in using data.
+> A collection of resources for people interested in finding, accessing and using data.
 {{< raw >}}
 <article class="archive-item">
     <a href="/resources/user-guides/portal/" class="archive-item-link">
-        <h2 class="archive-item-title">Portal User Guides</h2>
+        <h2 class="archive-item-title">Portal User Guide</h2>
         <p class="archive-item-description"> Information related to using the Data Portal. </p>
     </a>
 </article>